CodeYourFuture/JavaScript-Core-3-Homework/week-3/Homework/mandatory/2-exercises/exercise-3/exercise-3.md

 # Exercise

+_Need some help?
+Refresh your memory with [this article](https://www.freecodecamp.org/news/array-destructuring-in-es6-30e398f21d10/)_

 - In `exercise-3.js`, you have been provided with a takeout order.
 Write a program that will print out the receipt for this order.
 - Use array destructuring to extract the values you need from the order
 - Log each individual item to the console.